Worship, Music and Sacraments

 Holy Communion is celebrated every week at Grace Lutheran.
 In addition, Baptisms may be scheduled by calling the church office at 507-938-3285.

-Grace Lutheran does not have a set age for First Communion, though generally most children commune around first grade, younger in consultation withe the pastor.
+Grace Lutheran does not have a set age for First Communion, though generally most children commune around first grade, younger in consultation with the the pastor.

 Sacramental preparation for both Holy Baptism and Holy Communion is offered by the pastor.